Danny999999999/notes-on-programming-language-design/slides/module_03_haskell_basics/module_03_haskell_basics.md

 Haskell has a number of basic types that should be pretty familiar:
 - Int: a fixed-width int that is at least 29 bits wide.
-- Bool: a boolean value (true or false)
+- Bool: a boolean value (True or False)
 - Float: an IEEE-754 32-bit float
 - Double: an IEEE-754 64-bit float
 - Char: a unicode codepoint*